TGiles/static-site/blog/posts/2020/htmlToPdfCI.md

 We both have web based resumes and figured this was something that could be useful to others as well.
 It seemed like a straightforward task, so I started planning and designing what this tool would do.

-If you just want to see the source code, you can view it on [our weekend project's GitHub!](https://github.com/our-weekend-project/html-to-pdf-ci)
+If you only want to see the source code, you can view it on [our weekend project's GitHub!](https://github.com/our-weekend-project/html-to-pdf-ci)
 Our weekend project is an organization that some friends and I created for projects that we can all easily contribute to.

 ## Requirements of the module